Shimron: Middle Bronze Age

+Lower city

 In the southwest corner of the site, Middle Bronze Age domestic buildings were excavated.
 Evidence of daily life in the Middle Bronze Age was found in the houses, including craft industries like metal working.

+Acropolis

 On the acropolis of the site, to the east, monumental Middle Bronze Age remains were discovered.
 While the pottery in this area is similar chronologically to that of the lower city domestic area, the quality and forms are different.
-For example, several whole and fragmented Nahariya Lamps were found.
-The juxtaposition of the domestic activity in the lower city and the monumental buildings on the acropolis provide an interesting case to study status difference in the Middle Bronze age.
+For example, several whole and fragmented Nahariya bowls were found This area additionally contained a massive mudbrick corbelled passageway that was also discovered.

+Cylinder seal

 The cylinder seal, which dates to the 17th century BCE, or the Middle Bronze Age II, was discovered at Tel Shimron during the 2017 season.
 Made of hematite in the Old Syrian Classic style, it measures 1.5 cm in length and 8.5 cm in width with a 2.5 mm diameter hole.
 The seal depicts a sphinx and lion fighting over a human and stag, with two vultures, a sun and crescent shape depicted over the fight.
-In addition, a hare and a bull’s head are pictured to either side.
-The depictions draw from influences from Egypt, Mesopotamia, and Northern Syria, showing the international nature of the 17th Century.
+In addition, a hare and a bull's head are pictured to either side.
+The depictions draw from influences from Egypt, Mesopotamia, and Northern Syria, showing the international nature of the 17th century.

 Late Bronze Age

-While surveys indicate that Shimron shrunk somewhat in the middle of the second millennium, the Amarna Letters attest that it was still an important royal city in Northern Canaan.
-In EA 225 EA 261, and EA 224, Šammu-Hadi, king of Shimron, is shown as a vassal to Pharaoh.
+While surveys indicate that Shimron shrunk somewhat in the middle of the second millennium, the Amarna Letters attest that it was still an important royal city in northern Canaan.
+In EA 225 EA 261, and EA 224, Šammu-Hadi, king of Shimron, is shown as a vassal to the Egyptian pharaoh.
 EA 224 seems to indicate that part of the local economy of Shimron is grain production, some of which would go to support nearby Egyptian garrisons; however, EA 8 indicates otherwise.
-Burraburiyash of Babylon complains to the Pharaoh that Šum-Hadda, most likely the same ruler of Shimron mentioned in the other letters, and Sutana of Acco raided one of his caravans.
+Burraburiyash of Babylon complains to the pharaoh that Šum-Hadda, most likely the same ruler of Shimron mentioned in the other letters, and Sutana of Acco raided one of his caravans.
 This text not only indicates the location of Shimron along an important trade route, but its alliances with western powers like Acco, which is supported by Cypriot material found at the site.

 Iron Age

-Iron Age remains were found in a Silo cut into the Bronze Age fortifications.
-While the 2019 excavation did not allow for rigorous investigation of the Iron Age remains, the assemblage found in the Silo is similar to that of Megiddo VI, which indicates a “Canaanite” population in the lowlands in the Iron Age I. A bronze bracelet and electrum sheeting were also found here.
+Iron Age remains were found in a silo cut into the Bronze Age fortifications.
+While the 2019 excavation did not allow for rigorous investigation of the Iron Age remains, the assemblage found in the silo is similar to that of Megiddo VI, which indicates a "Canaanite" population in the lowlands in the Iron Age I. A bronze bracelet and electrum sheeting were also found here.

 The exact political and social orientation of Tel Shimron during the Iron Age is unclear.
 According to Joshua 11, the king of Shimron was part of an alliance with the king of Hazor, which was defeated by Joshua.
-Shimron is part of the allotment belonging to the Tribe of Zebulun in Joshua 19:15.
+Joshua 19:15 places Shimron inside the allotment of the Tribe of Zebulun.